daubers/interview_graph_problem/README.md

 This is a very quick bodge together of the awesome power of NetworkX and some glue to do other data parsing stuff!

+To run it!
+Either run the setup.py to install and then run "parse-graph" or python -m GraphParseCost.entry

 Tests can be run using tox, though I'll admit they're a bit sparse.

 Docs are build with Sphinx, these are all autogenned from the docstrings.
 Again, a bit sparse, sorry.